What is a LIRP?

 Now, let’s change our hypothetical a bit and have Harold coming in the office at age 55 but still willing to invest $1,000 per month and still wanting to retire at 65.

 Example of IUL values for a 55 year old

 |Starting Death Benefit||$201,659||$198,977||$202,835|

 Even with only 10 years to invest before retiring, Harold’s $12,000 annual contribution grows to $132,751 at age 65 and will provide a tax-free income of $11,424 per year and a tax-free death benefit of $327,468.

 Life insurance has expenses

 A life insurance retirement plan (LIRP) sounds like a problem-free retirement tool, but it’s not a one-size-fits-all recommendation for tax-free growth.
-A qualified insurance professional is going to recommend that you diversify your streams of eligible tax-free income.
+We can listen to your goals and compare different carriers that provide LIRPs to see what that looks like for your portfolio.

 If a policyholder doesn’t need to access the accelerated benefits available, then the tax-free death benefit will be distributed to your beneficiary at the time of your death.
 This is a lot cheaper than paying premiums for long-term care insurance that you might never use.